-participatory (iii) Local governance and development.
-Local Agenda 21 processes will be and medium-size introduced to small municipalities leading to strengthened local capacities and enhanced public participation in local government.
-This will be carried out in conjunction with the Environmental Centre for Administration and Technology in Kaunas, the RBEC regional programme, and the United States
+(iii) Local governance and participatory development.
+Local Agenda 21 processes will be introduced to small and medium-size municipalities leading to strengthened local capacities and enhanced public participation in local government.
+This will be carried out in conjunction with the Environmental Centre for

-Agency for International Development (USAID)assisted Local Government Information Network and through empowering of rural communities to participate in local development schemes.
+Administration and Technology in Kaunas, the RBEC regional programme, and the United States Agency for International Development (USAID) assisted Local Government Information Network, and through empowering rural communities to participate in local development schemes.
 Pilot projects will involve civil society groups, schools, NGOs and local government.